Birdshot chorioretinopathy or birdshot retinochoroidopathy

-Birdshot Chorioretinopathy (often shortened to Birdshot, Birdshot Uveitis, BSCR, BSRC) is a rare, auto-immune, potentially blinding and chronic form of posterior uveitis.
-Uveitis means Inflammation of the uvea, the part of the eye that is made up of the iris, the choroid of the eye, and the ciliary body.
-The uvea provides most of the blood supply to the retina.
-In the picture of the eye.
+(usually shortened to birdshot uveitis or birdshot) is a rare, potentially sight-threatening chronic posterior uveitis which usually affects both eyes.
+‘Chronic’ means that it lasts a long time.
+‘Posterior’ means that it affects the back of the eye.
+‘Uveitis’ means inflammation of the uvea: the part of the eye that is made up of the iris, the choroid layer and the ciliary body.
+The uvea provides most of the blood supply to the retina, which is the light-sensitive tissue that lines the inner surface of the eye.

 What are the symptoms of Birdshot?

-There are sometimes other symptoms which may include:
+Other symptoms may include:

-- Night blindness or Impaired vision in dim light (Nyctalopia)
+- ‘Night blindness’ or difficulty seeing in dim light (nyctalopia)

-- Sensitivity to bright lights or glare (Photophobia)
+- Sensitivity to bright lights or glare (photophobia)

-- A perception of flickering or flashing lights (Photopsia)
+- Seeing flickering or flashing lights (photopsia)

 - Fluctuating vision